adraffy/ensip-norm/draft.md

 ## Specification

 Normalization is the process of canonicalizing a name before for hashing.
-It is idempotent: applying normalization multiple times produces the same result.  `emoji.json` and `valid.json` contain all of the necessary codepoint transformations.
+It is idempotent: applying normalization multiple times produces the same result.

+`emoji.json` and `valid.json` contain all of the necessary codepoint transformations.
+NFC (Unicode Normalization Form C) has been stable since [Unicode 4.1](https://unicode.org/reports/tr15/#Stability_of_Normalized_Forms).

 ### Algorithm
 * Input is processed left-to-right on codepoints.
-* All whitespace codepoints are disallowed (see: `valid.json`).
-	* For user convenience, leading and trailing whitespace should be trimmed before normalization.
+* For user convenience, leading and trailing whitespace should be trimmed before normalization as all whitespace codepoints are disallowed.
 * Repeat [Processing](#Processing) until the input is consumed or a disallowed codepoint is encountered.
-* Apply [NFC (Unicode Normalization Form C)](https://unicode.org/reports/tr15/) to the output.
+* Apply [NFC](https://unicode.org/reports/tr15/) to the output.
 	* Warning: language-level NFC functions, like [`String.normalize()`](https://tc39.es/ecma262/multipage/text-processing.html#sec-string.prototype.normalize), may produce inconsistent results on different platforms.
 * The output is normalized and ready for hashing.